 What kinds of shelters are available?

-Homeless Drop In Centers or Homeless Day Shelters: offer a place where people experiencing homelessness can spend time during the day or evening.
+Homeless Drop In Centers or Homeless Day Shelters offer a place where homeless people can spend time during the day or evening.
 Drop In Centers may offer services such as showers, laundry, and phones.
 Some centers may focus on case management and employment services.

-Transitional Housing/Shelters: offer a more extended place to stay compared to Emergency Homeless Shelters for people who need temporary supportive living environment to maintain permanent housing and begin to be self-sufficient.
-Transitional Housing/Shelter may cater to specific populations such as people with substance use disorder, homeless mentally ill, homeless domestic violence victims, or people returning from incarceration.
+Transitional Housing/Shelter offers a more extended place to stay compared to Emergency Homeless Shelters for people who need a temporary supportive living environment to maintain permanent housing.
+Transitional Housing/Shelter may cater to specific populations such as people with substance use disorder, severe mental illness, domestic violence victims, or people returning from incarceration.
 In some cases, a “transition in place” option allows families to continue living in the same transitional housing unit when they are ready for permanent housing.
-In other cases, the permanent housing option is either public housing or private rental housing supported by a voucher subsidy such as Section 8 Housing Choice Vouchers.
+In other cases, the permanent housing option is either public housing or private rental housing supported by a subsidy such as a Section 8 Housing Choice Vouchers.

 Who is eligible for shelters?

 Eligibility depends on the shelter.
 In most cases, it is best to call 2-1-1 to get more information or call the shelter directly to find out if you are eligible before arriving in person.